RasaHQ/rasa/docs/tutorial_supervised.rst

 The graph shows all of the actions executed in the training data, and the user messages (if any) that occurred between them.
 As you can see, flow charts get complicated quite quickly.
 Nevertheless, they can be a helpful tool in debugging a bot.
-More information can be found in :ref:`story-visualization`.
+For example, it can be clearly seen that there is not enough data for handling reservation.
+To learn how to build this chart go to :ref:`story-visualization`.

 .. raw:: html